olliegardner/FindMyConcert/README.md

 ### The maths behind the discover page

-The Discover Page:

 The discover page recommends you artists which you have not yet bookmarked.
 It recommends these artists by correlating your ratings with other users who have rated concerts in a similar fashion as you.

 The recommender engine uses a mathematical operation called singular value matrix decomposition (henceforth SVD).
 All user ratings are stored in a  matrix where each row represents a unique user and each column represents a unique artist.
 Missing ratings (all occurrences where a user has not rated a user) are called latent factors.
 Most ratings in the matrix are latent factors, so the matrix is a sparse matrix.

 ![Singular Value Decomposition](http://www.cs.carleton.edu/cs_comps/0607/recommend/recommender/images/svd2.png)

 In SVD the ratings matrix (x̂) is decomposed into three lower dimensional matrices.
 U is the matrix which represents the relationship between users and latent factors.
-S is a diagonal matrix which (essentially) represents the weights of each ratings.
+S is a diagonal matrix which (essentially) represents the weights of each rating.
 The last matrix VT is a right singular matrix, this represents the relationship between artists and the latent factors.
 We decompose the ratings matrix with a rank K = 5 and then multiply U, S and VT  back together to get the rank K approximation of the ratings matrix.

+Now all the latent factors are filled in with a value whcih should approximately represent the rating each user would have given the artist in question.
+Now a row which represents a user can be extracted, transposed and sorted to find teh aritists which the user might enjoy.

 ### External Sources
 * django 1.11.17 | https://www.djangoproject.com | backend as specified by project specification